acforrester/acforrester/README.md

 ### I'm an economist working in Washington, DC.

-I work as a labor economist at the U.S. Bureau of Labor Statistics in the Division of Local Area Unemployment Statistics (LAUS).
+I work as an economist and statistician at the U.S. Bureau of Labor Statistics in the Division of Local Area Unemployment Statistics (LAUS).
 I previously worked in public policy as a researcher and scholar at the Cato Institute where I worked on immigration policy, consumer and mortgage finance, and labor economics.

 I have extensive knowledge and expertise working with federal data and applied statistical methods.